Maku National Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
-Temporary MVFR conditions are forecast between 12:00Z and 16:00Z.
-Temporary VFR conditions are forecast between 16:00Z and 00:00Z.
+Expected weather includes: Light Thunderstorm Rain, Light Showers Rain.
+Expect variable wind speeds ranging from 4 to 18 knots.
+Temporary MVFR conditions are forecast with Light Thunderstorm Rain between 10:00Z and 16:00Z.
+Temporary VFR conditions are forecast with Light Showers Rain between 18:00Z and 01:00Z.

 Pilot Recommendations